redrook/rookshot/one.md

 Mark respawns in the lobby.

-[Mark] Damn it damn it damn it damn it damn it. {fires randomly in all directions, jumping around}
+[Mark] Damn it I hate her!
+Damn it I hate her! !Damn it I hate her!
+Damn it I hate her!
+Damn it I hate her! {fires randomly in all directions, jumping around}

 Dakota watches this happen.

 ---

 Addison is at the bottom of the stairs to the sniper nest.
-He can see Melissa tbagging Mark, yelling about it.
+He can see Melissa t-bagging Mark, yelling about it.

 [Addison] Sorry Melissa. {throws spike grenade}